St. Tammany Master Gardener Association

 Lang House Gardens

 The Lang House Jardin Potager is part of the Historic Lang House Museum in Old Mandeville.
 This beautiful potager of herbs, flowers, fruits, and vegetables was designed and built by members of the St. Tammany Master Gardener class of 2017 as an inspiration for pleasure and healing to those who visit.
-The harvest will be incorporated in the Old Mandeville community.
+This past year springtime edibles, medicinal and aromatic plants were added to the bed and over 40 native bushes, grasses, and small trees were planted on the Kierr Garden property adjacent to the Lang House!

 LSU AgCenter Super Plant Garden